The enumeration of independent sets on some lattices: Introduction

 The entropy constant of a plane lattice is defined by $\eta=\underset{m,n\rightarrow\infty}{\lim}f(m,n)^{1/k(m,n)}$ where $f(m,n)$ denotes the number of independent sets of $G_{m,n}$ and $k(m,n)$ denotes the number of vertices of $G_{m,n}$.
 The entropy constants of cylindrical and toridal lattices can be defined similarly.
 As in \cite{cw}, we have $f(m,n)=\underset{u,v\in P_{m}}{\sum}T_{u,v}^{n}=1\cdot T^{n}1$ for $G_{m,n}$ and $H_{n,m}$.
 Clearly, Trace$(T^{n})$=$\underset{u\in P_{m}}{\sum} T_{u,u}^{n}.$

 In \cite{cw}, Calkin and Wilf proved the existence of the entropy constant of plane quadratic lattice and established its upper and lower bounds.
 Two natural problems are to consider the entropy constants for lattices on cylinder or torus.
 Note that the method of Calkin and Wilf's is valid for the lattices with the same symmetric transfer matrices in both horizontal and vertical directions.
-In this paper, we will investigate the relationship among the three cases (plane, cylinder and torus) for several lattices.
-We will show that for each type of four lattices, the entropy constant is the same no matter the lattice is on plane, cylinder or torus.
-Upper and lower bounds of the entropy constant will be established for the lattices discussed in this paper.
+In this paper, we will consider three types of $2$-dimensional lattices: plane quadratic lattice, generalized aztec diamonds lattice and 8.8.4 lattice.
+We will also consider crossed quadratic lattice which is a non-planar lattice.
+We will show that for each type of these four lattices, the entropy constant is the same no matter the lattice is on plane, cylinder or torus.
+Furthermore, the upper and lower bounds of the entropy constant will be established for crossed quadratic lattice, generalized aztec diamonds lattice and 8.8.4 lattice.